The core belief guiding my life and work is that paradise is our natural state, the most sustainable way of life there is.

 Beneath the cultural overlays and perceptual distortions, all life still thrills with divine energy, and we are not separate from that.
 We can choose to surrender to it.
 We can choose to let go of our addiction to suffering and destruction.

 We can choose to step out of the matrix and into the magic.
-I know we can.
-I’ve been there.
 It’s not entirely easy, but it’s certainly possible.

-These experiences have shown me that it’s not only possible to choose to return to a life lived very simply upon the earth, but that this choice is also deeply healing, nourishing, and wildly magical.
+My experiences in radical simplicity have shown me that it’s not only possible to choose to return to a life lived very simply upon the earth, but that this choice is also deeply healing, nourishing, and wildly magical.

 Elemental simplicity is not hardship and austerity.
 It is a form of radical liberation.
 I believe it’s one of the biggest gifts we can give to ourselves, each other and the planet.